mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/metaphysics.md

   no actualization without individuation—there were no actual universals in existence.
 It was a pity that he did not accept the converse principle that there can be no individuation without actualization.

+## Aquinas on actuality and potentiality

+* The main innovation of Aquinas with respect to metaphysics is his notion of *disposition* (*habitus*).
+It is best approached via the notions of *capacity* and *action*.
+Human beings have many capacities that animals
+  lack: the capacity to learn languages, for instance, and the capacity for generosity.
+These capacities are realized in action when particular human beings speak particular languages or perform generous actions.
+But between capacity and action there is an intermediate state possible.
+When we say that a man can speak French, we mean neither that he is actually speaking French, nor that his speaking French is a mere logical possibility.
+When we call a man generous, we mean more than that he has a capacity for generosity in common with the rest of the human race; but we need not mean that he is currently doing something generous.
+Status such as knowing French and being generous are dispositions.
+A disposition is half-way between a capacity and an action, between pure potentiality and full actuality.
+* Not every activity is an exercise of a disposition.
+God's thought and the motion of planets are activities that spring from no dispositions.
+Natural agents need no dispositions in order to perform their natural activities.
+  Where capacity and activity are identical as in God, or where capacity can be realized only in a single activity, as with the planets and natural agents (MK: surely planets do more than a single activity?
+They move, but also they retain their shapes, etc.), there is no room for a third term between capacity and activity.
+* Dispositions are qualities: they fall into one of the nine Aristotelian categories of *accident*.
+Accidents inhere in substances, and that goes also for dispositions.
+All attributes are attributes of substances, and all a person's dispositions are dispositions of a human being.
+What believes, or is generous, or is healthy is, strictly speaking, a man and not his mind or his heart or his body.
+Still, it is not senseless to ask, say, whether skill in writing history is principally a gift of memory or of imagination.
+To ask whether something is a disposition of mind or of body is to ask whether it belongs to human being *qua* intelligent being or *qua* animal of a particular constitution.
+* No human activity issues from a purely bodily disposition.
+Bodily activities are either subject to voluntary control or they are not.
+If they are not, then they are natural activities and as such need no disposition to account for them.
+If they are, then the dispositions that account for them must be located primarily in the soul.
+Thus, for Aquinas, the ability to run a marathon is a disposition of the soul no less than the ability to read Hebrew.
+* The most important way in which Aquinas, for better or worse, amplifier the Aristotelian system of potentiality and actuality is by applying it to the pair of concepts *essence* and *existence*, which he took over from Avicenna.
+* It is not easy to work out what, for Aquinas, is the relation between individual essences and individual existence.
+Is there a real distinction between Peter's existence and Peter's essence—or between either of these and Peter himself?
+While it is true that any creature's existence persists for exactly the same length of time as its essence, there is this difference, that its existence at one time does not have consequences for its existence at a later time in the way that its essence at one time may have consequences for its existence at a later time.
+(MK: is that true?
+In the simplest case, if something ceases to exist at a moment M1 it will surely have consequences for its existence at a later moment M2.
+  Furthermore, are essences mutable in time?)
+A human being tends to go on living for a certain time; a radioactive elements tends to go out of existence at a certain rate.
+These tendencies are part of the relevant
+  essences: it is because of the kind of thing they are that these creatures tend to continue or to cease to exist.
+Essence, therefore, would be distinct from existence, as a cause—a formal cause, in this case—is distinct from its effect.